Kansas Department Of Transportation

 Project Update

-K-96 Improvements aim to upgrade the K-96 corridor between I-135 and I-35 in Wichita with planned interchange enhancements , pavement replacement and expansion of K-96 by adding a fourth lane in each direction.
-A four-lane expansion is planned for 9.5 miles of K-96 starting on the west at I-135, to 21st Street on the southeast.
+K-96 Improvements aim to upgrade the K-96 corridor between I-135 and I-35 in Wichita with planned interchange enhancements, pavement replacement and expansion of K-96.
+An expansion to six lanes from four lanes is planned for 9.5 miles of K-96 starting on the west at I-135, to 21st Street on the southeast.
 KDOT recently completed a study including preliminary design and environmental review of the planned improvements.
 Thank you to everyone who has engaged in the process.

 Project Location